Last Updated on 9 March, 2021 by Veronica

 Reaching Cape Wrath

-In this section you can also go to Cabo Wrath, which we did not visit due to time restraints.
-In Cape Wrath there is a lighthouse and the highest cliffs in Britain.
+In this section, you can also go to Cabo Wrath, which we did not visit due to time restraints.
+Cape Wrath has a lighthouse and the highest cliffs in Britain.

 Smoo Cave